pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 5700U) running against a semi-current gentoo tree with no metadata on top of an SSD are as follows:

-- portage: `egencache -j16` -- approximately 5 minutes
+- portage: `egencache -j16` -- approximately 5m
-- pkgcore: `pmaint regen -t 16` -- approximately 1 minute, 45 seconds
+- pkgcore: `pmaint regen -t 16` -- approximately 1m45s
-- pkgcraft: `pk repo metadata -j16` -- approximately 1 minute
+- pkgcraft: `pk repo metadata -j16` -- approximately 55s

 From these results, it's clear that one of portage's main weaknesses of entirely respawning bash causes it to lag far behind the other two.
 The process